 Thank you for your interest in joining the Journey Center for Safety and Healing team.
-Journey Center (formerly known as the Domestic Violence & Child Advocacy Center) is a non-profit organization that fosters safety and healing for those affected by child abuse and domestic violence; and prevents abuse through education, advocacy and systemic change.
+Journey Center is a non-profit organization that fosters safety and healing for those affected by child abuse and domestic violence; and prevents abuse through education, advocacy and systemic change.
 We strive to uphold our values of Empowerment, Resiliency, Safety, Inclusion, Integrity and Connectedness.

 We are seeking qualified individuals to join Journey Center’s team.
 Please review the list below for our most recent open positions and to apply.